Will Benson Player Props: Reds vs. Nationals

 Will Benson At The Plate

-- He has hit a home run in seven games this year (11.5%), leaving the park in 3.6% of his plate appearances.
+- In 11.3% of his games this season, he has homered, and 3.5% of his trips to the plate.

-- In 21.3% of his games this season, Benson has had at least one RBI.
-He's picked up more than one in 9.8% and driven in three or more of his team's runs in one contest.
+- Benson has driven in a run in 13 games this year (21.0%), including six games with more than one RBI (9.7%).
+He has also driven in three or more of his team's runs in one contest.

-- In 23 of 61 games this year, he has scored, and four of those games included multiple runs.
+- He has scored in 23 games this season (37.1%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.